 The tension between Open Inquiry and Social Cohesion and the challenge that open inquiry relies on principles that allow for the propagation of repugnant views, privileging dominant groups at the expense of others.

-Book volumes will have a critical introduction, written by the editor, and contributors who write essays 5,000-8,000 words in length.
+Book volumes will have a critical introduction, written by the editor, and contributor-written essays 5,000-8,000 words in length.
 The academic journal symposia will be devoted to a relevant theme and will be specially edited by partner scholars.
-At the discretion of the IHS review committee, awards will range in size from $5,000 to $40,000.
-These grants may be used to underwrite direct expenses, pay editor(s) and pay contributors.
+These grants may be used to underwrite direct expenses, pay the editor(s) and pay contributors.
 As a non-profit organization, the Institute for Humane Studies has a policy against supporting institutional overhead or indirect costs when making grants to university scholars.

 - Clear relevance of the project to the themes above